-The Ministry of Finance is seeking public feedback on 37 proposed legislative amendments under the draft Income Tax (Amendment) Bill 2011.
-We invite you to comment on the proposed amendments.
+The Ministry of Finance is seeking public feedback on 30 proposed legislative amendments under the draft Income Tax (Amendment) Bill 2012.
+We invite you to comment on the two categories of proposed amendments:

-The draft Income Tax (Amendment) Bill 2011 incorporates 37 proposed legislative amendments to the Income Tax Act as follows:
+The draft Income Tax (Amendment) Bill 2012 incorporates 30 proposed legislative amendments to the Income Tax Act, including:

-Budget 2011 changes.
-These are the tax changes announced by Deputy Prime Minister / Minister for Finance Mr Tharman Shanmugaratnam in the 2011 Budget Statement.
+Budget 2012 changes.
+These are the tax changes announced by Deputy Prime Minister and Minister for Finance, Mr Tharman Shanmugaratnam, in the 2012 Budget Statement.
 The key Budget tax changes include:

-- Enhancement of the Productivity and Innovation Credit (“PIC”) Scheme to further encourage pervasive innovation and productivity efforts by increasing the amount of tax deductions and improving the PIC qualifying conditions;
+Enhancement to the Productivity and Innovation Credit (“PIC”) Scheme to further encourage pervasive innovation and productivity efforts by providing more and faster cash upfront for investments and easing of some of the PIC qualifying conditions;

 The summary table provides a brief description of the tax changes and explains the amendments to the Income Tax Act.
 Please refer to the draft Income Tax (Amendment) Bill and its accompanying Explanatory Statement for details.

-We would appreciate your full support to ensure that the consultation exercise is productive and focused.
+We would appreciate your full support and participation to ensure that the consultation exercise is productive and focused.
 Respondents are requested to observe these guidelines: